piku235/JungiThemeBundle/Resources/doc/installation.md

 #### Setup fallback theme resolver

 In the previous steps we were setting the primary theme resolver.
 A fallback theme resolver is very helpful when a primary theme resolver doesn't match any theme for the request.
-To setup a fallback theme resolver we have to follow the same steps as for the primary theme resolver.
-We only must change the key `primary` to `fallback`.
+To setup a fallback theme resolver you must follow the same steps as for the primary theme resolver.

 ```yml
 # app/config/config.yml